renovatebot/renovate/docs/usage/getting-started/private-packages.md

 Renovate supports config presets, including those which are private.

-Although npm presets were the first type supported, they are now deprecated, and it is recommended that all users migrate to git-hosted "local" presets instead.
+Although npm presets were the first type supported, they are now deprecated, and we recommend that all users migrate to git-hosted "local" presets instead.
 However, if you do still use them, private modules should work if you configure `hostRules` (recommended) or `npmrc` including token credentials in your bot global config.
 It is strongly recommended not to use private modules on a private registry and a warning will be logged if that is found.
 Credentials stored on disk (e.g. in `~/.npmrc`) are no longer supported.